DocNow/flatten-tweet/README.md

 can expect a minor version increment.
 Any backwards incompatible changes will get a new major version.

-First you'll want to:

-    npm i flatten-tweet

-and then:

 ```javascript

 import flatten from 'flatten-tweet'